igarreta/proxmox_backup_checker/250630 proyect description.md

 # Proxmox Backup Checker
 This project will check backups repositories and will check if the backups are reliable.
-Will also make copies of some directories to a remote storage.
+It will be written in Python 3.13 and will be run as a daily cron job.
-It will be written in Python 3.13 and will be run as a daily cron job inside a docker container.
+As this will be run by cron and do not have interaction with the user, it will not be run inside a docker container.

 ## General instructions
 Use general and project CLAUDE.md files for general instructions.